Native American language Support our organization Submit a Native American article

 Resources on American Indians for Children and Teachers

 Welcome to Native Languages of the Americas!
 We are a non-profit organization working to preserve and promote American Indian languages.
+We encourage students, especially older kids, to look through our main information on American Indian tribes to get the best feel for the cultures they are studying.
 This "Facts For Kids" section was designed to provide simple online information about American Indians in an easy-to-read question and answer format.
-We encourage students, especially older kids, to look through our main information on American Indian tribes to get the best feel for the cultures they are studying.

-This website may look a little bit boring to you at first glance.
-There are no animations, no games, no continuously loading flute music, and only a few illustrations.
-This is important so that our pages can load faster and work for everyone's computers, including the older computers that many American Indian kids use.
 Native Americans are not extinct.
 As of the year 2000, there are more than three million Native American people in Canada and the US combined--including more than a million children.
 Native American kids have real-life hopes and real-life problems, just like other kids do.
 They may take part in traditional Indian dances, or they may be Britney Spears fans, or both.
 They probably don't live in tepees, any more than non-native kids live in log cabins.
 And sometimes, they have to do their homework on the Internet.
 You are sharing this website with each other.
 Please be respectful neighbors.

 Wado (thank you, in the Cherokee language),